davesnx/html_of_jsx/bench/README.md

 - Compare against a baseline while accounting for run-to-run noise.
 - Persist raw runs in JSON for later analysis.

+## What scenarios measure

+Every scenario constructs the element tree **inside** the timed function.
+With the PPX static optimization, element construction *is* rendering (the PPX collapses static markup and writes dynamic parts into buffers eagerly), so a scenario that prebuilds its element outside the timed function measures a pointer return, not rendering.

+Two deliberate exceptions, kept as fast-path baselines:

+- `Trivial (static)`: fully static markup.
+The PPX collapses it to a constant string at compile time; ~0us is the correct result and it exists to demonstrate (and guard) the static-collapse optimization.
+- `Table (100 rows, prebuilt)`: renders a prebuilt element, demonstrating that `JSX.render` on an already-constructed tree is ~free.

+Input data (users, products, comments) is precomputed at module init: we measure rendering, not test-data generation.

+## Canonical baselines

+`bench/results/` contains exactly two tracked files:

+- `baseline.json`: runtime benchmark baseline (`make bench-baseline`).
+- `compile_baseline.json`: compile-time baseline
+  (`dune exec bench/compile_bench.exe -- --runs 3 --save bench/results/compile_baseline.json`).

+Refresh them on the commit you want to compare against; don't commit ad-hoc experiment results.

 ## Usage

 ```sh